 Antivirus companies are better at increasing their profits if they can keep their products up-to-date at detecting, and cleaning all computer viruses and other threats.

-Where is your proof that antivirus companies don't do this?
+Where is the proof that antivirus companies don't create viruses?

 - Creating computer viruses is not that difficult for someone who's familiar with computers and programming.
 Creating viruses would not help in the detection or prevention of viruses.

 - An antivirus company couldn't protect itself from the virus before it was released without raising suspicion.
 Therefore, it would infect its own product, causing customer dissatisfaction.